-- The CESG can be shared with a sibling if they have the available grant room.
-Otherwise, the grant must be returned to the Government of Canada. - The CESG can be shared with a brother or sister if they have grant room available.
-Otherwise, the grant must be returned to the government of Canada. - When you close your RESP, you will have to pay tax on the earnings in the RESP.
-(Although there earnings on interest of the CESG, the entire grant must be returned to the Government of Canada.)
+- 1 The CESG can be shared with a sibling if they have the available grant room.
+Otherwise, the grant must be returned to the Government of Canada. - When you close your RESP, you will have to pay tax on the earnings in the RESP.
+(Although there will be earnings on interest of the CESG, the entire grant must be returned to the Government of Canada.)
 You may be able to reduce the taxes you have to pay by transferring your accumulated income to either your spouse's Registered Retirement Savings Plan (RRSP) or your own.
 For more information, refer to the Accumulated Income Payments section of the Canada Revenue Agency's (CRA) website. - Talk to your RESP provider to inquire about any conditions that may apply to the plan if your child does not continue their education after high school.